Definitely Maybe: Background and recording

 The sessions at Monnow Valley were costing £800 a day.
 As the sessions proved increasingly fruitless, the group began to panic.
 Bonehead said, "Noel was frantically on the phone to the management, going, 'This ain't working.'
 For it not to be happening was a bit frightening."
 Batchelor was fired, and Noel tried to make use of the music already recorded by taking the tapes to a number of London studios.
 Tim Abbot of Creation Records said while visiting the band in Chiswick, "McGee, Noel, me, and various people had a great sesh [session], and we listened to it over and over again.
 And all I could think was, 'It ain't got the attack.'
 There was no immediacy."

+Liam Gallagher would say years later that the recordings at Monnow Valley were also characterised by the presence of a "ghost".

-In January 1994, the group returned from an ill-fated trip to Amsterdam and set about re-recording the album at Sawmills Studio in Cornwall.
+In February 1994, the group returned from an ill-fated trip to Amsterdam and set about re-recording the album at Sawmills Studios in Cornwall.
 This time the sessions were produced by Noel alongside Mark Coyle.
-The group decided the only way to replicate their live sound in the studio was to record together without soundproofing between individual instrument, with Noel overdubbing numerous guitars afterwards.
+The group decided the only way to replicate their live sound in the studio was to record together without soundproofing between individual instruments, with Noel overdubbing numerous guitars afterwards.
 Bonehead said, "That was Noel's favourite trick: get the drums, bass, and rhythm guitar down, and then he'd cane it.
 'Less is more' didn't really work then."
 The results were still deemed unsatisfactory, and there was little chance of another attempt at recording the album, so the recordings already made had to be used.